Starrcade (2019)

-The 2019 Starrcade was the 21st and final Starrcade professional wrestling livestreaming event.
-It was the third Starrcade promoted by WWE and was held as a live event for wrestlers from the promotion's Raw and SmackDown brand divisions.
-A portion of the event was livestreamed as a one-hour WWE Network special.
-It took place on December 1, 2019, at the Infinite Energy Arena in Duluth, Georgia.
-Due to the COVID-19 pandemic, an event was not held in 2020 and no further events have been scheduled since.
+The 2019 Starrcade was a professional wrestling livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was WWE's third annual Starrcade and the 21st and final overall.
+The event took place on December 1, 2019, at the Infinite Energy Arena in Duluth, Georgia with a portion of it airing as a one-hour WWE Network special.
+This was the first Starrcade held in December since the former World Championship Wrestling's final edition in 2000, and it was the seventh and final originally scheduled house show to broadcast as a WWE Network special.

 Eleven matches were contested on the card, four of which were broadcast live for the one-hour WWE Network special.
 In the main event of the non-televised live show, "The Fiend" Bray Wyatt defeated Braun Strowman in a Steel Cage match to retain SmackDown's Universal Championship, while in the main event of the televised portion of the show, Bobby Lashley defeated Kevin Owens by disqualification.

 Part-way through the broadcast, WWE began to stream the remainder of the special on YouTube; the WWE Network experienced a major service outage predominantly in the eastern United States.
+Due to the COVID-19 pandemic, an event was not held in 2020 with no further events scheduled.